-The second volume of the ECRSA’s new peer-reviewed, multi-disciplinary, open-access journal, ВИВЛИОθИКА: E-Journal of Eighteenth-Century Russian Studies, is now available through the journal's homepage.
-The contributions to this volume are in honour of our deceased colleague, Viktor M. Zhivov.
+The third volume of the ECRSA’s new peer-reviewed, multi-disciplinary, open-access journal, ВИВЛИОθИКА: E-Journal of Eighteenth-Century Russian Studies, is now available through the journal's homepage.

 ВИВЛИОθИКА is devoted to the culture and history of the Russian Empire (broadly defined to include all the ethnicities, nationalities, and confessions within and around its shifting borders) during ‘the long eighteenth century’ (1660-1830).
 The journal is open to submissions in all relevant disciplines and in all the major languages in which eighteenth-century Russian studies is researched.
 It is intended to provide a forum for the promotion, dissemination and critical analysis of original scholarly research on eighteenth-century Russian studies, based on a spirit of internationalism and a belief in the principle of accessibility.

-Authors interested in submitting items for inclusion in the second volume should consult the submission guidelines on the journal’s website.
+Authors interested in submitting items for inclusion in the fourth volume should consult the submission guidelines on the journal’s website.
 Inquiries can also be addressed to individual members of the journal’s editorial board

 Professor Anthony Cross will publish his long-term bibliographical project, entitled In the Lands of the Romanovs: An Annotated Bibliography of First-hand English-language Accounts of the Russian Empire (1613-1917), in April 2014.
 A print copy can be ordered now through the publisher's website Open Book Publishers.
 The work can also be read online, through the publisher's site or in a socially-edited version (enhanced with input from users) via Wikiversity.